 It should be noted that cognitive neuroscience/psychology is a continually evolving discipline, and as such no one theory can adequately explain all phenomena within a given sub-discipline (e.g. object perception/recognition).
 Thus, students will be expected to think critically about the research in each topic area, and, based on the available evidence, to form their own opinion about how the brain represents various types of visual stimuli (i.e. objects, faces, bodies, and scenes).

-As a student in this course, you can expect to develop and improve upon the following types of skills, all of which are important for future academic or work-related endeavors: critical reasoning, problem solving, public speaking, public debate, constructive peer evaluation, and effective scholarly writing.
+Learning outcomes: As a student in this course, you can expect to develop and improve upon the following types of skills (assessed via the written summaries, class presentation, class discussions, peer evaluations, and final essay), all of which are important for future academic or work-related endeavors: critical reasoning, problem solving, public speaking, public debate, constructive peer evaluation, and effective scholarly writing.
 Moreover, you will have developed knowledge in current topics of interest in visual cognition, perception, and memory, and will be able to relate this knowledge to the broader question of how information is represented in the human brain.
-Finally, you will have expanded upon your core knowledge of basic principles in experimental design and data analysis, and will have learned how to critique and interpret brain-imaging studies that use fMRI.
+Finally, you will expand upon your knowledge of experimental design and data analysis, and will learn how to critique and interpret brain-imaging studies that use fMRI.
+The knowledge base and skill set that you develop in this course is relevant not only to future academic work, but also to securing volunteer positions in a number of labs at UTSC and ultimately to applications for graduate school and future career opportunities.

 Class Schedule: